 - Declare a variable of type

 averageAge.
 Initially, set it to your own age.
-Then, set it to the average of your age and the age of
+Then, set it to the average of your age and my own age of

 - Create a constant called

-testNumberand initialize it with whatever integer you want.
+testNumberand initialize it with whatever integer you’d like.
 Next, create another constant called

 evenOddand set it equal to

 testNumbermodulo 2.
 Now change

 testNumberto various numbers.
 What do you notice about

 answerand initialize it with the value